-In December 1985, the Ministry of the Environment (MOE) approved a Class Environmental Assessment for Water Management Structures prepared by the Association of Conservation Authorities of Ontario (ACAO) on behalf of its members.
+In December 1985, the Ministry of the Environment (MOE) (now the Ministry of the Environment, Conservation and Parks (MECP) or the "Ministry") approved a Class Environmental Assessment for Water Management Structures prepared by the Association of Conservation Authorities of Ontario (ACAO) onbehalf of its members.
 It was approved for a five year period, ending December 1990.
 This approval expired and in 1993 a revised document entitled "Class Environmental Assessment for Remedial Flood and Erosion Control Projects" was approved for a five year period.

 An extension of the approval was granted to February 3, 2000, and a further extension was requested in July 1999.
-On May 31, 2000, the Minister of the Environment, with the concurrence of Cabinet, approved the continued use of the Class EA for Remedial Flood and Erosion Control Projects (ACAO, 1993) until it was reviewed and approved and subject to the submission of this Class EA before August 4, 2001.
+On May 31, 2000, the then Minister of the Environment, with the concurrence of Cabinet, approved the continued use of the Class EA for Remedial Flood and Erosion Control Projects (ACAO, 1993) until it was reviewed and approved and subject to the submission of this Class EA before August 4, 2001.

-In preparing the Class EA, Conservation Ontario (now CO previously known as ACAO) endeavoured to meet all of the requirements of the EAA and to address all deficiencies which were found in the previous document and identified in the approved Terms of Reference.
-The revisions to the Class EA addressed the issues identified in the Proposed Terms of Reference (CO, May 19, 2000; Approved September 1, 2000) which served as a benchmark for review of the 1993 Class EA and this Class EA as submitted to the MOE for approval.
+In preparing the Class EA, Conservation Ontario (now CO previously known as ACAO) endeavored to meet all of the requirements of the EAA and to address all deficiencies which were found in the previous document and identified in the approved Terms of Reference.
+The revisions to the Class EA addressed the issues identified in the Proposed Terms of Reference (CO, May 19, 2000; Approved September 1, 2000) which served as a benchmark for review of the 1993 Class EA and this Class EA as submitted to the Ministry for approval.

-CO's Five Year Review Report of the Class EA was submitted to MOE on January 31, 2007.
-The Five Year Review Report identified minor amendments to the Class EA to ensure that it remains current and relevant.
+CO's Five-Year Review Report of the Class EA was submitted to the Ministry on January 31, 2007.
+The Five-YearReview Report identified minor amendments to the Class EA to ensure that it remains current and relevant.

-MOE's review of the Five Year Review Report was received by CO on June 1, 2007.
-MOE circulated the Five Year Review Report to those agencies that may be impacted by the proposed amendments; the review included comments submitted from MOE staff, the Canadian Environmental Assessment Agency, and the Ontario Secretariat for Aboriginal Affairs (which has since become the Ministry of Aboriginal Affairs).
-The review stated that 'following Conservation Ontario's response to this letter, a Notice of Proposed amendment will be posted on the Environmental Bill of Rights for a period of 30 days.
-Based upon the comments received, the Minister of the Environment may approve, deny, or revise the proposed amendments to the Class EA document, and may do so in consultation with Conservation Ontario.'
+The Ministry's review of the Five-Year Review Report was received by CO on June 1, 2007.
+The Ministry circulated the Five-Year Review Report to those agencies that may be impacted by the proposed amendments; the review included comments submitted from Ministry staff, the Canadian Environmental Assessment Agency (now the Impact Assessment Agency of Canada), and the Ontario Secretariat for Aboriginal Affairs (now the Ministry of Indigenous Affairs).
+The review stated that following Conservation Ontario's response to this letter, a Notice of Proposed amendment will be posted on the Environmental Bill of Rights for a period of 30 days.Based upon the comments received, the Minister of the Environment may approve, deny, or revise the proposed amendments to the Class EA document, and may do so inconsultation with Conservation Ontario."

-MOE was advised that the additional amendments proposed by Ministry staff, the Canadian Environmental Assessment Agency and the Ontario Secretariat for Aboriginal Affairs was supported by CO.
-Because the amendments proposed were of a relatively minor nature, MOE did not proceed with posting them for public comment on the Environmental Registry.
-Rather, they were posted on the Ministry's "EA Activities" website for public review in June 2008.
+The Ministry was advised that the additional amendments proposed by Ministry staff, the Canadian Environmental Assessment Agency and the Ontario Secretariat for Aboriginal Affairs was supported by CO.
+Because the amendments proposed were of a relatively minor nature, the Ministry did not proceed with posting them for public comment on the Environmental Registry.
+Rather, they were posted on the Ministry's then "EA Activities" website for public review in June 2008.
 Only minor comments were received in response to the posting.

-The Minister of the Environment approved the amendments to CO's Class EA in July 2009.
+The (then) Minister of the Environment approved the amendments to CO's Class EA in July 2009.

-The document has been prepared for all Conservation Authorities in the Province of Ontario within the meaning of the Conservation Authorities Act, including the current 36 Conservation Authorities:
+The document has been prepared for all Conservation Authorities in the Province of Ontario within themeaning of the Conservation Authorities Act, including the current 36 Conservation Authorities: